Upland buzzard: Behaviour and ecology

+Diet

 The upland buzzard is, by and large, a specialized hunter of small mammals.
 In the Tibetan Plateau, the main foods of this species were tundra voles (Microtus oeconomus) (at 57.5% of 756 prey items), Plateau pika (Ochotona curzoniae) (19.5%) and Gansu pika (Ochotona cansus) (18.6%).
 Further study of stable isotopes in this area determined that while small mammals were the primary foods, during downshifts in the populations of these preferred prey, upland buzzards in Tibet switch to subsiding on a variety of passerine birds, largely but not entirely fledglings, such as larks, buntings, finches and jays.
 Another routine prey species in the Tibetan highlands is the Chinese zokor (Eospalax fontanierii).
 Mongolian population of upland buzzards is known to be highly dependent on the Brandt's vole (Lasiopodomys brandtii) and can be dictated in numbers by the population cycles of this prey.
 Other important prey in Mongolia is the Mongolian gerbil (Meriones unguiculatus), the Daurian ground squirrel (Spermophilus dauricus) and the Daurian pika (Ochotona daurica).
 In southern Altai, Russia, 59 prey items were led by northern red-backed voles (Myodes rutilus), at 27.1%, unidentified voles at 22%, grey red-backed voles (Myodes rufocanus) at 18.6% northern pika (Ochotona hyperborea) at 16.9% and various birds also at 16.9%.
 Additionally, in Altai, upland buzzards were documented to attack domestic chickens (Gallus gallus domesticus).
 During winter in Lake Issyk-Kul, Kyrgyzstan, prey was observed to consist of tamarisk jirds (Meriones tamariscinus), house mouse (Mus musculus), grey partridge (Perdix perdix), rock pigeon (Columba livia) and larks.
 In addition to typical foraging, insects like beetles and grasshoppers are sometimes taken from the ground and bird's eggs are sometimes consumed.
 While the main prey is largely quite small rodents and similar mammals, on occasion larger prey is taken.
 Alternate prey can extend to those weighing over 453 g such as willow ptarmigan (Lagopus lagopus) and Daurian hedgehog (Mesechinus dauuricus), and occasionally much larger such as woolly hare (Lepus oiostolus), weighing some 2320 g, and Tibetan snowcock (Tetraogallus tibetanus), weighing some 1550 g.
 Additionally, this buzzard was recorded as an occasional likely predator of Mongolian gazelles (Procapra gutturosa), born weighing about 2.9 kg.
 On rare occasions, they may prey on small carnivorans such as mountain weasels (Mustela altaica) and corsac fox (Vulpes corsac) pups.
-Upland buzzards often feed extensively on the same prey and in the same habitats as Eurasian eagle-owls (Bubo bubo), however the eagle-owl is considerably larger and more powerful and sometimes additionally hunts the upland buzzards.
-Additionally, upland buzzards have been known to fall victim to golden eagles (Aquila chrysaetos).